 Reflecting the cultural vibrancy of the southwest Florida community, this collection is a teaching tool for those wishing to learn more about Mexican and American Art of the 20th and 21st centuries.

-Fifth Avenue South
+Shop on Fifth Avenue South

-For the best of downtown, head over to Fifth Avenue South in the heart of Naples, one of the nation’s most exclusive address.
+For the best of downtown, head over to Fifth Avenue South in the heart of Naples, one of the nation’s most exclusive addresses.
 Here you’ll find the eclectic shopping experience that catapulted Naples to fame.

 We personally love stepping into Lovejoy Antiques, where you never know what great find is just around the corner.
 Then Alberto’s on Fifth always hits the spot for a fine, Italian meal.
 After dinner, check out art galleries like Cocoon or Roots Studio!

 Fifth Avenue South also hosts some of the best festivals in Florida!
 Evenings on Fifth showcase a variety of live musical performances on the sidewalks.
 During the annual Christmas Walk, enjoy the tree lighting ceremony and long-table dining in the streets!

 Book Here: Naples, Florida: Group Sightseeing Guided Bike Tour

 Check Out Tin City